Satstef/SingSong/README.md

 To set the application on your machine is not complicated at all.
 It just requires a little bit of your patience and time.
 The application has been programmed with Python version 3.8 and flask framework.
-To understand better how is the application structure, see below (end of the file).

 After pulling the app on your machine you need a virtual enviroment:
 - From shell go in **app_SingSong** directory and create your own virtual enviroment.